-T-Mobile's 2011 roadmap leaks, filled to the brim with Android and BlackBerry products [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+T-Mobile's 2011 roadmap leaks, filled to the brim with Android and BlackBerry products [UPDATED]Alex Wagner - Editorial Director of News and Content

 Earlier today, we learned about the Samsung Hercules, an upcoming T-Mobile smartphone with some pretty god-like specs.
 There was no mention of when the device would launch in that report, but now T-Mobile's entire 2011 roadmap has leaked, revealing not only the launch date of the Hercules but the dates of several other intriguing devices, as well.
 There's a lot of info contained in the leak, so we're going to break it down month by month: